You can control purchases on an Apple device in a few ways:

 You can also go to Settings > Screen Time > Content & Privacy Restrictions, and tap Allowed Apps.
 Then deselect iTunes Store and Books.

 Make sure to choose a passcode that's different from the passcode you use to unlock your device.
-If you can't remember a restrictions passcode that you set on a previous version of iOS or iPadOS, or you forgot your Screen Time passcode, you need to erase your device, then set it up as a new device to remove the passcode.
+If you can't remember a restrictions passcode that you set on a previous version of iOS or iPadOS, or you forgot your Screen Time passcode, update your device to the latest iOS or iPadOS then reset your passcode.
+If you can’t update your device, erase it and set it up as new to remove the passcode and choose a new one.
 Restoring your device from a backup won't remove your passcode.